 Those words and phrases you’ve written down and edited are going to help you stand out in the online world.
 Yes, your offline branding should be important, like your signage and offline marketing techniques, but your digital presence can help separate you from the rest.

 To start, you’re going to need a great domain name for your business.
 Make sure you’re researching domain names, finding one that isn’t already in use or one that wasn’t blacklisted by Google previously.
+You'll also want to make sure that you choose to register your domain name with a safe and reliable domain extension like a .com, .net, or a .io domain.

 Take those keywords you found pertain to your website and put them throughout your website copy.
-One of the best tools to use is Google Keyword Planner, which will help you find out how many searches you name receives and how popular some terms already area.
+One of the best tools to use is Google Keyword Planner, which will help you find out how many searches you name receives and how popular some terms already are.

 Be Consistent